Back to Our Experts

 In the most recent Legal 500 review, Paul is described as having ‘good client-handling skills’, and is ‘unflappable, with excellent judgement’.
 Paul has also been recommended in the Personal Injury claimant field.

 Chambers and Partners 2011 comment that Paul is a "first rate litigator", with one interviewee adding that Paul is "incredibly hard working and unflappable."
-He is the Managing Partner of the London Personal Injury department since 1998 and the joint head of the national Personal Injury since 2005.
+He currently heads the London Personal Injury department.

 Paul is highly thought of by his clients.
 Please see below a selection of client comments:

 Thank you very much for the way you dealt with my case and the successful outcome.
 I felt your handling of everything was very professional and yet also very caring.

 I was delighted with the final settlement which I must confess was quite a bit more than I was expecting.
 Thank you once again.